tokkonopapa/WordPress-IP-Geo-Block/README.md

       in the `Admin Area`.
 This feature is to protect against a vulnerability such as 'Analysis of the Fancybox-For-WordPress Vulnerability' on Sucuri Blog http://t.co/0t6UNXrjUG
+    - Added a sample code snippet as a use case for 'Give ajax permission in case of clean actions on front facing'.
+See Example 10 in `sample.php`.

 - 2.0.1
     - Fixed the issue of improper scheme from the HTTPS site when loading js